HarkerDev/harker-bell-server/docs/api.md

 Also note that all dates returned in the JSON response are represented as an [ISO 8601](https://xkcd.com/1179) date-time string in UTC time.

 ::: tip Important:
-Be sure to specify either a `Content-Type: application/json` or `Content-Type: application/x-www-form-urlencoded` HTTP header with each request, depending on which type you use, or else our server may get angry and throw a fit (a.k.a. a 400 error).
+Be sure to specify either a `Content-Type: application/json` or `Content-Type: application/x-www-form-urlencoded` HTTP header with each request, depending on which type you use, or else our server may get angry and throw a fit (a 400 error).
 :::

 Because no authentication is required, we may enforce IP-based rate limiting on all requests.
 If you encounter problems with accessing our API, please contact <a href="mailto:dev@harker.org" target="_blank">dev@harker.org</a>.

 ## `GET` /schedule

-Returns the bell schedule for a given date.
+Gets the bell schedule for a given date.

-#### Request Schema
+#### Request Structure
 ```json
 {
   "month": number, // between 1 and 12